Sunday, 30 July 2023

 I had booked a cottage in Bibury for this holiday for several reasons.
 Firstly, although I liked the cottage in Cirencester where we stayed for the past two years, it was not as clean as I would like so I was on the lookout for a change.
 Secondly the cottage in Cirencester’s price was being hiked up which I thought was a cheek considering reason number one.
 And thirdly I was very taken with Bibury when we stayed there pre children in the 1980s, so when I spotted a National Trust cottage there I booked it.
 The cottage is in beautiful Arlington Row, and it is very picturesque.
 It is also lovely and clean.
 However I had totally forgotten how very tiny is Bibury.
 One hotel, one pub and a small gift shop are not a match for the many delights of Cirencester.
 And not only does the cottage have no WiFi, the village of Bibury seems to have no phone reception at all!
 James was not best pleased and when we drove the ten minutes to Cirencester for dinner he was very wistful for our old gaff.
 Never mind, it might be good to do without Wifi for a week, and Bibury is very pretty.

-Friday 14 July 2023
+Friday, 14 July 2023

 Fairford Air Show Day 1

 This morning we set off from our Premier Inn in Cirencester to the Fairford Air Show.
 Unfortunately the weather had turned very rainy and the whole day was a bit of a washout.
 The flying display went ahead but the planes were obscured by rain.
 Thank goodness we had the marquee in the FRIAT area to shelter in; it was too rainy to sit in the grandstand, although I could see that some stalwarts were up there anyway.
 James, ever enthusiastic, went for a walk along the static display and came back wet in the outside but nice and dry underneath because he was sensibly clad in his waterproof jacket, trousers and trail shoes.
 We befriended a couple of nice air show aficionados who were sitting beside us when we had lunch in the marquee.
 One was from London, a lovely quiet and good-natured chap, and the other was a rather mischievous pensioner from Cornwall who told us how annoying he found tourists to his area.
-“Especially Londoners” he said with a meaningful look at the chap from London, who he had only just met.
+“Especially Londoners” he said with a meaningful look at the chap from London, whom he had only just met.
 Both of them were experts on aircraft and got on extremely well with James, and we all had a good chat about music that we like and places we have visited.
 Later on we went to Stroud to another Premier Inn (I hadn’t managed to book two nights in one be place because all the hotels were so busy because of the air show.)
 Tomorrow we will be going to a cottage in Bibury for the rest of our holiday.

-Thursday 13 July 2023
+Thursday, 13 July 2023

 As You Like It